JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ### Boxxy Title {#shiny-output-boxxy-title}

-Let's now tackle the first of the three core aspect of the boxxy output: the title.
-The `title` should be placed in the previously created placeholder which bears the `id-boxxy-title`; exactly as was done with htmlwidgets previously we insert title (`data.title`) in the element with `innerText`.
+Let us now tackle the first of the three core aspect of the boxxy output: the title.
+The `title` should be placed in the previously created placeholder which bears the `id-boxxy-title`; precisely as was done with htmlwidgets previously we insert title (`data.title`) in the element with `innerText`.
 The dynamically generated id for the title is built in the same way it is in R, by concatenating the `id` with `-boxxy-title`

 - In R `sprintf("%s-boxxy-title", id)`
 - In JavaScript `el.id + '-boxxy-title'`